Triops are prehistoric creatures with an interesting growth pattern, captivating appearance, and a phenomenal approach to survival.

 - insect larvae (mosquito larvae preferably),

-- fresh veggies (boiled carrots, romaine lettuce, peas, and potatoes, etc.).
+- fresh veggies (boiled carrots, romaine lettuce, peas, potatoes, etc.).

 Interesting fact: Sometimes Triops are used in the biological control of mosquitoes.